Semester at WHOI

-WHOI is located in the village of Woods Hole.
-Both Woods Hole and Falmouth are villages in the town of Falmouth and are located just a few miles apart.
-Both are resort areas in the summer, although both have the look and feel of a New England small town from Labor Day to Memorial Day.
-Woods Hole is truly a “science village.”
-In addition to WHOI, Woods Hole hosts the Marine Biological Laboratory, Sea Education Association, regional science center of the U.S. National Marine Fisheries Service (NMFS), the Woods Hole Research Center and a major laboratory of the U.S. Geological Survey (USGS) co-located on WHOI’s Quissett Campus.
+WHOI is located in the village of Woods Hole, Mass.
+Both Woods Hole and nearby Falmouth are villages in the town of Falmouth and are located just a few miles apart.
+Both are resort areas in the summer, although both have the look and feel of small-town New England during the off-season from Labor Day to Memorial Day.
+Woods Hole is truly a “science village”—in addition to WHOI, Woods Hole is home to the Marine Biological Laboratory (MBL), Sea Education Association (SEA), the Northeast Fisheries Science Center of the U.S. National Marine Fisheries Service (NMFS), the Woods Hole Research Center, and a major laboratory of the U.S. Geological Survey (USGS).

-$20K to be paid prior to enrollment, with a $500 deposit required to hold a position in the program to be paid within 3 weeks of acceptance into the program.
+SAW tuition is $20,000 to be paid prior to enrollment, with a $500 deposit required to hold a position in the program to be paid within three weeks of acceptance into the program.

-A limited amount of financial aid for tuition is available.
+A limited amount of tuition aid is available.
 Tuition awards will be based on the amount of non-government tuition aid the student receives at their home institution.

 Condominium style housing is available near WHOI’s Quissett Campus.
 These WHOI housing units come with fully equipped kitchens.
-Students are expected to provide their own meals, although breakfast and lunch are available at a cost in the cafeteria on the Quissett Campus on work days.
+Students are expected to provide their own meals, although breakfast and lunch are available for purchase in the cafeteria on the Quissett Campus on work days.
 Woods Hole village also has many coffee shops and restaurants, as well as a large cafeteria at the Marine Biological Laboratory.

-Housing costs are $830 per person, per month for a shared bedroom; 2 bedrooms (4 people) per unit.
+Housing costs are $830 per person per month for a shared bedroom with 2 bedrooms (4 people) per unit.

 Access to a car and/or a bicycle is helpful.
-WHOI provides shuttle bus service within the campus, limited bus service to local shopping centers is available, and regular bus service to/from Boston and Boston’s Logan airport are available and convenient.
+WHOI provides shuttle bus service within the campus and limited bus service to local shopping centers is available, as well as regular bus service to/from Boston and Boston’s Logan International Airport are available and convenient.
 WHOI also provides a weekly grocery shuttle to local supermarkets for students.

-WHOI follows the MIT academic calendar.
-Dates below are projections and may be adjusted when MIT announces the final 2015/2016 academic calendar.
+Dates below are projections and may be adjusted when WHOI publishes the final 2015/2016 academic calendar.

 Program Management, Oversight